 13. Apollo 13 (1995)

 Ron Howard took a true story to which the entire world knows the outcome and turned it into one of the most intense and tension-filled films ever made.
 Based on the ill-fated 13th Apollo mission bound for the moon, it is the story of astronauts Lovell, Haise and Swigert who are scheduled to fly Apollo 14 but are moved up to 13.
-It’s 1970, and America has already achieved their lunar landing goal, so there’s little interest in this “routine” flight.. until that is, things go very wrong, and prospects of a safe return fade.
+It’s 1970, and America has already achieved their lunar landing goal, so there’s little interest in this “routine” flight.. until things go very wrong, and prospects of a safe return fade.
 Easily, the best film Ron Howard has ever made.

 Read More: Greatest Criminal Masterminds in Movies